p0358/Fuck_off_EA_App/README.md

 Check out this issue for current status and directions: [#3](https://github.com/p0358/Fuck_off_EA_App/issues/3)

-In short, you will need to override the setting for `version` DLL to run as `native, then built-in`, which can be accomplished through `winecfg` or the config or the particular tool you use, or by using the environment variable `WINEDLLOVERRIDES="version=n,b"` in launch options.
+In short, you will need to override the setting for `version` DLL to run as `native, then built-in`, which can be accomplished through `winecfg` or the config of the particular tool you use (like Bottles), or by using the environment variable `WINEDLLOVERRIDES="version=n,b"` in launch options.
 Note that currently not everything seems to fully work...

 ![native, then builtin](https://github.com/p0358/Fuck_off_EA_App/assets/5182588/7094bd2d-c8f9-4ec8-b841-ef7ff7c3afd6)